AngeloGabriel-dev/RealTimeChat-react-springboot/README.md

-A Real Time Chat made using react for the client side and spring boot to the server side.
-The project contains a firestore to store messages, firestorage to store files such profile pictures and a mysql database to store users, rooms and friendships.
-The project contains a web socket api to do the bidirectional comunication between the server and client.
-The project also uses a jwt bearear token as authentication method. <br>
+A Real-Time Chat made using React for the client side and Spring Boot for the server side.
+The project uses Firestore to store messages, Firebase Storage to store files such as profile pictures, and a MySQL database to store users, rooms, and friendships.
+It also includes a WebSocket API for bidirectional communication between the server and client.
+The project uses a JWT bearer token for authentication. <br>
 <br>
-My purpose with this project was learn how to build real time things and I really apreciated do that.
+My goal with this project was to learn how to build real-time applications, and I really enjoyed doing that.

 # Table Schemes
 ### usuarios (users)